 Each resident of Arizona should be in favor of transparent government.
 As taxpayers, we should be able to track every dollar the government spends so the process is out in the open.
 It is our right to know how each dollar is spent.

 I am a firm believer in States' rights.
 I supported the passage of the 2010 Health Care Freedom Act.
 Arizona was the first state to adopt the Health Care Freedom Act.
 This constitutional amendment prevents citizens from being compelled to join a government-run healthcare system.
 The measure also guarantees the right to purchase private health insurance, and would allow individuals the freedom to directly purchase lawful medical services.

 I believe the Founding Fathers knew what they were doing when they wrote the Constitution.
 To secure our liberties three branches of government were created.
 Further, splitting powers of government a second time between the national and state governments helps keep the federal government from further encroaching on our states' rights.

 Arizona needs public pension reform and more transparency in union contracts.
 I will help lead the charge in these areas.

 In the late 1990s, I had the privilege to work for Texas Lt.
-Governor Rick Perry who brought high technology executives together to find out what a more hospitable business environment would look like for the high-tech sector in the State of Texas.
+Governor Rick Perry who brought high technology executives together to find out what a more hospitable business environment would look like.
 It turns out strong schools, reducing the regulatory burden and a low tax environment were part of the recipe for encouraging and spurring growth.

 The Founding Fathers never intended freedom of religion to become government opposition to religion.
-The freedom to pray and worship God is an essential part of the moral fiber comprising America.
+I support the ability of all Arizonans to live and work freely according to their deeply held religious beliefs.